mark2devel/mark2/README.md

 ### configure

 All servers load configuration from `resources/mark2.default.properties`, which defines the default memory and plugins.
+This file should not be edited as it will break your ability to cleanly update your mark2 installation from Git.
+Instead, copy it to `mark2.properties` and edit it there.

 To configure per-server, create a file called `mark2.properties` in the server's directory.
 In it you can define any subset of the default config - as much or as little as you want (see `resources/mark2.sample.properties` for an example).
 Feel free to also edit the default config.

+The plugins 'script' and 'trigger' require their own configuration files in the server directory, named `scripts.txt` and `triggers.txt`.
+If either is not present its respective plugin will do nothing.
+Examples for both files can be found in `resources/`.

 ### wrap